 For $120, the JBL Endurance Peak feels like an absolute steal.
 True, it doesn’t support high-quality Bluetooth codecs and uses microUSB charging, but when it comes to true wireless workout earbuds, those seem like the smartest features to cheap out on so to speak.
 Seeing as these are an effective option for athletes of all varieties with an appealing price tag, the Endurance Peak is an easy recommendation.

 In all fairness, not everyone enjoys an earhook design.
-If that’s the case for you, there are plenty of other workout earbuds like the True Wireless Flash by JBL or the JLab JBuds Air if you’re looking to spend less than $50.
+If that’s the case for you, there are plenty of other workout earbuds like the True Wireless Flash X by JBL or the JLab JBuds Air Icon if you’re looking to spend less than $60 USD.
 If you do end up giving the Peak a try, you may be surprised and fall in love with its PowerHook mechanism.
+If you’re looking for a JBL solution, be sure to look through its best headphones.

 Still looking?
 Read up on our list of the best true wireless earbuds